On this page, answers to questions about:

-- Please monitor Campus Housing's fall 2021 information page for the latest information on residence plans for the coming term.
+- Please monitor Campus Housing's Winter 2022 information page for the latest information on residence plans and additional frequently asked questions about the coming term.

 Are campus facilities and residences open?

-All residences will be open in the fall term.
+All residences are open for the Spring term.
 Students will have access to residence life programming, academic support, and food services.

 Are vaccinations mandatory in residence?